Site icon GreatSynthesizers

 In October 2003 a PS-3100 was sold for 400 Euros in Germany.
 A bargain, that one, we have to admit.
 Italy – February 2004: 1,600 Euros for a PS-3100.
 In September 2005, a PS-3100 with Kenton MIDI (!) was sold for 1,800 Euros in France.
 Street-price for this lovely synth ranged from 1,500 up to 2,000 Euros.
 Those were the days …

-Still, being enamoured of all the PS sonical glamour, I can imagine there is no price limit at all.
-That’s my very personal opinion, of course.
-If you’re looking for a PS-3100, try to find a unit with MIDI … Kenton MIDI is the chocolate on the PS-3100 Sundae.
+Being enamoured of all the PS sonical glamour, I can imagine there is no PS-3100 price limit at all (… that’s my very personal opinion, of course).
+If you’re looking for this synth, try to find a unit with MIDI … Kenton MIDI is the chocolate on the PS-3100 Sundae.

 FB-3100 Software Synthesizer (free VST plug-in)